Telerik-Verified-Plugins/FileOpener-DemoApp/README.md

 # Overview

-This sample shows you how to implement the iOS9+ SafariViewController (as opposed to In-App Browser) in a hybrid mobile app using the SafariViewController plugin from the [Telerik Verified Plugins Marketplace][marketplace].
+This sample app shows you how to add a File Opener dialog using the File Opener plugin from the [Telerik Verified Plugins Marketplace][marketplace].

-> *Supported mobile platforms:* iOS
+> *Supported mobile platforms:* iOS, Android
 >
 > *Developed with:* Apache Cordova 4.0.0, Kendo UI Core 2015.3.1023